zacanger/niddesa/text/generated-translations/cullaniddesa/11-sinhala-google.md

 'Skilled' means those who are skilled in certain masses, skilled in relics and skilled in institutions Pratithiyasamuthpada skillful, Satipatthana skillful.
-Samyak Major Talents, Wisdom Skills, Sense Skills, Power Skills, Bodhisattva Skills Ways Those who are skilled, those who are fruitful, those who are Nirvana, those who are skilled in visual purity or From the Shruta Shuddhi or the Ashta Samapaththi Gnana or the Panchabhijna Gnana The myth is the silence of those who come with knowledge, sight or hearing Not to mention, not to mention.
+Samyak Major Talents, Wisdom Skills, Sense Skills, Power Skills, Bodhisattva Skills Ways Those who are skilled, those who are fruitful, those who are Nibbana, those who are skilled in visual purity or From the Shruta Shuddhi or the Ashta Samapaththi Gnana or the Panchabhijna Gnana The myth is the silence of those who come with knowledge, sight or hearing Not to mention, not to mention.